Countly/countly-sdk-documentation/android/current.md

         });
 Countly.sharedInstance().init(appC, COUNTLY_SERVER_URL, COUNTLY_APP_KEY);</code></pre>
 <p>
-  <span style="font-weight:400">If the callback returns a non-null value, you can expect that the request failed and no values were updated.</span>
+  <span style="font-weight: 400;">If the callback returns a non-null value, you can expect that the request failed and no values were updated.</span>
 </p>
 <p>
-  <span style="font-weight:400">When performing an automatic update, all locally stored values are replaced with the ones received (all locally stored values are deleted and replaced by new ones).
+  <span style="font-weight: 400;">When performing an automatic update, all locally stored values are replaced with the ones received (all locally stored values are deleted and replaced by new ones).
 It is possible that a previously valid key will return no value after an update.</span>
 </p>
 <h2>Manual Remote Config download</h2>
 <p>
-  <span style="font-weight:400">There are three ways for manually requesting a remote config update: * Manually updating everything * Manually updating specific keys * Manually updating everything except specific keys.</span>
+  <span style="font-weight: 400;">There are three ways for manually requesting a remote config update: * Manually updating everything * Manually updating specific keys * Manually updating everything except specific keys.</span>
 </p>
 <p>
-  <span style="font-weight:400">Each of these requests also has a callback.
+  <span style="font-weight: 400;">Each of these requests also has a callback.
 If the callback returns a non-null value, the request will encounter an error and fail.</span>
 </p>
 <p>
-  <span style="font-weight:400">Functionally, the manual update for </span><span style="font-weight:400">everything&nbsp;<code>remoteConfigUpdate</code></span><span style="font-weight:400">&nbsp;is</span><span style="font-weight:400"> the same as the automatic update - it replaces all stored values with the ones from the server (all locally stored values are deleted and replaced with new ones).
+  <span style="font-weight: 400;">Functionally, the manual update for </span><span style="font-weight: 400;">everything&nbsp;<code>remoteConfigUpdate</code></span><span style="font-weight: 400;">&nbsp;is</span><span style="font-weight: 400;"> the same as the automatic update - it replaces all stored values with the ones from the server (all locally stored values are deleted and replaced with new ones).
 The advantage is that you can make the request whenever it is desirable for you.
 It has a callback to let you know when it has finished.</span>
 </p>
 <pre><code class="java">Countly.sharedInstance().remoteConfigUpdate(new RemoteConfig.RemoteConfigCallback() {
             @Override